-The water content in an adult's body is around 50 to 60 percent.
+The water content in an adult's body is around 50 to 60 per cent.
 The fluid ensures that the blood can flow.
 It transports important nutrients to the organs, regulates body temperature through sweating and flushes toxins out of the body.

-Your body uses two to three liters of water a day.
+Your body uses two to three litres of water a day.
 It excretes it through the skin, through breathing and through the metabolism, i.e. through urine and stool.
 So that the water balance is correct, you should take in as much water every day as your body needs.

 You get a small part from food, the larger part gets into your body through drinks such as water, tea and fruit juice spritzers.
-If you drink around 1.5 liters per day, the organism gets enough fluids.
+If you drink around 1.5 litres per day, the organism gets enough fluids.
 This amount is recommended.

 A lack of fluids is not without consequences for the body: